rjhoyle/cs151-spring2023/docs/content/lab4/part2.md

   an arrow (the `previous` variable) in it that points back to the square from which you added it to the worklist.
 Now, when you are at the exit, you can just follow the arrows back to the start.
-Of course, following the arrows gives you the path in reverse orderz; you will need to reverse them when you add them to the `ArrayList`.
+Of course, following the arrows gives you the path in reverse orders; you will need to reverse them when you add them to the `ArrayList`.
 {: .implement-box}